 As you might have guessed.
-We pride ourselves in only working with raw denim.
-But what is it?
+We pride ourselves in only working with raw format materials.
+But what does that mean?

-Most jeans that you have purchased through life will have a pre-washed or “distressed” look that comes right when you buy them off the shelf.
+Most jeans that you’ll purchase through life will have a rinse, pre-wash or distressed look, when you purchase them right off the shelf.

 This means that the denim won’t stretch or change much because it already has the features of a pair that has been worn for a long period of time.

-This in turn, takes away the personal characteristics of wearing a pair of denims from the start to create those personal fades, we denim-heads are striving for.
+This in turn, takes away the personal characteristics of wearing a pair of denim from the start to create personal fades.
+Those fades that denim-heads are striving towards.

-That is why you should buy a pair of raw jeans.
+This is one of the reasons why you should buy a pair of raw jeans.

 So in general, raw denim, is untreated denim cotton except for perhaps a sanforization process, which we will go through later here.

 Buying a pair of raw is also much better for our environment since they have undergone minimal water exposure and chemical treatment.
 You are basically making the nature a favour.

 Selvedge denim is made using vintage low speed looms called “shuttle looms”.